zoltan-kuli/SET-With-Friends/README.md

 However, in the end, the game turned out great.

-It is enjoyable to play, the code functions as intended, and it even has a nice look.
+It is enjoyable to play, the code functions as intended, and it even has some nice graphics.

 What's more, it works on different screen sizes and resolutions.